jacklul/inlinegamesbot/README.md

 If you have verified Heroku account you will also want to add **Heroku Scheduler** addon and set up a hourly task to run the following command to clean up expired games from the database:
 - `php bin/console cron`

+**It is also possible to deploy this project to Google App Engine, base files are available in the repository.**

 ## Note on translations

 Translations support is implemented but it is not used mainly because translated text would be displayed to both players - this could be problematic in "gaming" groups - people setting language that other player can't understand!